OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_tests.rst

 * Install your module following the instructions delivered with the module.
 * Run all shop and module tests.
 * Check whether all tests are working and do not fail (prepare explanations for failing shop tests).

+.. todo: 'OXVM' is mentioned but not explained